flogcat/sql_scripts/README.md

 Notes:

-​	If the autoextend on and maxsize parameters are not set,
+​	If the tablespace autoextend on and maxsize parameters are not set,

 ​	An 'OAR-01476 divisor is equal to zero' error will occur.